-Communication Officer - currently vacant - 1 job for 12 months in NPH Mexico.
+Communication Officer - currently vacant - 2 jobs for 13 months in NPH Mexico.
+Urgent!

 JOB DESCRIPTION COMMUNICATION OFFICER